-Not every Android phone comes with NFC reader.
-If you are left out with nothing but a suspicious AirTag following you, and an Android phone without NFC reader, here is what you should do.
+Not every Android phone comes with an NFC reader.
+If you are left out with nothing but a suspicious AirTag following you, and an Android phone without an NFC reader, here is what you should do.

 Scanning the NFC on AirTag opens a link with its serial number.
 The link that AirTag opens look exactly like this:

 On the above link, you can replace the “SERIALNUMBER” part with the AirTag serial number.
 Well, you can still get the AirTag serial number if you remove the battery and look inside.
 Note down the serial number, copy the above link format, replace the “SERIALNUMBER” with the noted serial number of AirTag and visit the link to see details about it.

 Remember that you will get more details other than its serial number only if its owner sets the AirTag to lost mode.

 Enough is enough.
 You do not have to carry that creepy tracker someone planted on you to track your movements anymore.
 You can disable the AirTag right away so that it will stop tracking you even if you carry the tracker any longer.

 Here are the steps to disable an AirTag found moving with you, or following you.

 - Take the AirTag in your hand and remove any holder case or accessory it has.

 - Firmly press the metal covering with the Apple logo and rotate counter-clockwise.

 - Take out the steel cover to see the battery inside.